Introduction to Ikebana/Kado: The Contemplative Art of Flower Arranging

 “If you come to this program, be ready to play, to look at the lines and curves of stems, to sit in silence, and to encounter a universe of creative expression speaking through traditional forms.”
 Click here to read full ikebana post.

-Alexandra Shenpen, PhD, Sensei, has studied Ikebana/Kado through Kalapa Ikebana and the Sogetsu School of Japan over the last 25 years.
-She teaches extensively at Naropa University, meditation centers and public venues locally and abroad, and is a psychotherapist in private practice.
-She recently passed the master teacher (Riji) exam through Sogetsu Ryu in Tokyo.
+Alexandra Shenpen, Sensei, has studied Ikebana/Kado through Kalapa Ikebana and the Sogetsu School for over 25 years.
+She teaches extensively at Naropa University, meditation centers, public venues, and privately.
+She is also a psychotherapist in private practice.
+She has been appointed a Master Instructor for Kalapa Ikebana, and an Artist to the Court by Sakyong Mipham, Rinpoche.
+She is a Riji of Sogetsu Ikebana.

 Financial aid is available for this program.